Court Mediation: Your Chance to Stop Foreclosure

 - What if a bank person with authority doesn't come to the court meetings, or the bank doesn't follow through with agreements included in the Mediator's Report?

 Step 1.
-Send the Court an Answer.
+Send the Court an Answer and Request for Mediation.

-Just let the Court know that you want to keep your home - or explore options other than foreclosure.
+This step is essential in letting the Court know that you want to keep your home - or explore options other than foreclosure.
 You must do this within 20 days after getting the court Complaint.

 - Use this sample Answer form.